lukaszwoznica/chatter/README.md

 composer install
 ```

-3. The next steps are the same as steps 3-9 when installing with Laravel Sail.
-The only difference is that you don't
+3. The next steps are the same as steps 3-9 when installing the app with Laravel Sail.
+The only difference is that you
-   need to use the `vendor/bin/sail` script in your commands.
+   don't need to use the `vendor/bin/sail` script in your commands.

 ```bash
 cp .env.example .env # Set environment variables at this stage